 If you take a blood thinner (medication that affects the way your blood clots), ask the healthcare provider doing your procedure what to do.
 They may or may not tell you to stop taking the medication, depending on why you’re taking it.

-Do not stop taking your blood thinner medication without talking with your healthcare provider.
+Do not stop taking your blood thinner medication without talking with a member of your care team.

 Nonsteroidal anti-inflammatory drugs (NSAIDs)

 Read the resource Common Medications Containing Aspirin, Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs), or Vitamin E. It has important information about medications you’ll need to avoid before your procedure and what medications you can take instead.